-Senior living is a broad category of housing for older adults that includes terms such as assisted living, memory care, active adult, 55+ housing, and Continuing Care Retirement Communities.
-Senior living communities are built for folks simply looking for a maintenance-free lifestyle to those that need 24-hour medical care.
-We’ve put together this guide to explain some of the most common property types of senior living.
+Senior living communities are built for folks simply looking for a maintenance-free lifestyle to those that need 24-hour medical care or skilled nursing care.
+We’ve put together this guide to explain some of the most common property types of senior living and assisted living communities to help you decide what’s right for you.

 Housing for Independent Older Adults

-Independent Senior Living are typically large hotel-like communities.
+3. Independent senior living communities are typically large hotel-like communities.
 They often are full-service including housekeeping, transportation, dining, and social engagement.
-These communities are more expensive than conventional apartments, but are purpose built to allow folks an easy retirement.
+These independent senior living communities are more expensive than conventional apartments, but are purpose built to allow folks an easy retirement.
 Many of these communities have partnerships with in-home care agencies and can offer care services for those that want to remain in the community.

-Continuing Care Retirement Communities, also called Life Plan Communities, are developments built to allow older adults to age-in-place.
+1. Continuing Care Retirement Communities, also called Life Plan Communities, are developments built to allow older adults to age-in-place.
 This means that they can support all levels of care from fully independent seniors to 24-hour medical care.
-They typically have large entrance, or buy-in fees, that then allow residents to pay a flat monthly fee no matter what level of care they need.
+Continuing care retirement communities typically have large entrance, or buy-in fees, that then allow residents to pay a flat monthly fee no matter what level of care they need.